 The half way point of the lunar calendar year falls on the 1st day of the 6th month, and it is a time to reflect on the year so far.
 Mainly celebrated in southern China, the Half Year Festival is a small echo of the New Year Festival, with fire crackers, zong zi (glutinous rice) and family get-togethers.
 According to legend in Jiashanwu Village near Hangzhou a long drought was ended by the efforts of a mysterious old man.
 It is a minor festival and not a public holiday.

 When the sun’s heat reaches its full power this minor festival is the occasion to lay out anything that needs drying in the sun.
 Clothes, bedding, papers and grain are some of the things that can benefit from a thorough airing and drying in the sun.
 Clothes Drying Day takes place on the sixth day of sixth month.
 The legend is that the Dragon King, ruler of water, spent this day drying his scales.
 Another tale is that it was the day when the Buddhist scriptures that were being carried into China in the 'Journey to the West' were laid out to dry and so temples used to bring out the scriptures for a good airing.
 It is a minor festival and not a public holiday.

 Tuesday 1st August 2023

 Army day (Jiàn jūn jié 建军节)

 A recently instituted half-day holiday for military personnel is held on the 1st August each year.
-The date commemorates the Nanchang uprising of August 1st 1927 when the Communist forces for the first time formed an army unit which routed the Guomindang forced that occupied the city of Nanchang.
-Many of the Communist military leaders went on to take part in the Long March and the establishment of the People's Republic.
+The date commemorates the Nanchang uprising of August 1st 1927 when the Communist forces for the first time formed an effective army unit which routed the Guomindang forces that occupied the city of Nanchang.
+Many of the communist military leaders went on to take part in the Long March and then the establishment of the People's Republic.